jamesfoxlee/oriflamme/README.md

 ```
 npm start
 ```
+* Open a couple of different browsers and point them to http://localhost:3000.
+You can also run one or more browsers in incognito mode to try the game with 2+ players.

+ # Tech Stack

+ * React
-* Once complete, run the React development server with
+ * NodeJS / Express server with Socket.io
+ * MongoDB with Mongoose ORM